 Students from all majors are welcome to join music students in a wide variety of groups.
-For information about auditions or gaining conductor approval to join an ensemble, contact the Music Office at 559-453-2267 or at firstname.lastname@example.org.
+For information about auditions and to connect directly with ensemble conductors, contact the Music Department.

-As the university's premier vocal group, this auditioned group of 40-50 men and women perform widely at schools, churches, on tour and at choral festivals.
-Music comes from all periods, Classical to the 21st Century, a cappella and accompanied, with the primary focus on sacred texts.
+As the university's premier vocal group, this select group of singers performs widely at schools, churches, on tour and at choral festivals.
+Music comes from all periods—Classical to the 21st Century, a cappella and accompanied, with the primary focus on sacred texts.

-Comprised of approximately 40 major and non-major musicians from across campus, the Symphonic Band performs a wide variety of wind band repertoire at a high level.
-With a focus on nurturing musical growth through performance, the band can be heard both on and off campus in a variety of concert venues and at FPU ceremonial events.
+Comprised of music major and non-music major musicians from across campus, the Symphonic Band performs a variety of wind band repertoire.
+With a focus on nurturing musical growth through performance, the band can be heard in a variety of concert venues and at FPU ceremonial events.
 FPU's Symphonic Band was selected to present a special concert at the Western International Band Clinic in Seattle in 2018, and has performed at Carnegie Hall.

 Exploration and improvisation are the essence of jazz, and this ensemble honors and builds on that tradition in its constant exploration of the swing, bebop, funk, blues and Latin-jazz forms.

-The university’s oldest instrumental group, Pacific Brass performs in concert and brings the warm sounds of brass to many campus and off-campus occasions, such as the "BIG MUSIC/small spaces" chamber concerts.
+The university’s oldest instrumental group, Pacific Brass performs in a variety of venues and brings the warm sounds of brass to many campus and off-campus occasions, such as the "BIG MUSIC/small spaces" chamber concerts.

 Pacific Bronze is made up of 13 handbell musicians who perform sacred and secular music as well as original compositions.